Do you need to talk to someone?

 Of course, when there’s alcohol involved inhibitions and resolutions can sometimes go out of the window!
 Being mindful of that could save you a lot of anxiety the morning after.

-Problem solve where you can.
 There will be things you have no control over, but if you do have the power to change something taking action might help you feel more relaxed.
 If there’s an activity you really want or need to do, for example, come up with a checklist of precautions or behaviours that will help you feel safe.
 If you’re really nervous about going out, you could identify a few places you feel really comfortable – a particular pub or coffee shop maybe – and stick to those.

-Remember you can’t control what others do.
 Everyone will have experienced the pandemic differently, depending on things like where they come from, whether they caught the virus, or whether they took a gap year.
 You’re likely to find yourself among people with a variety of needs, as well as conflicting opinions.
 This could create tension, especially if you’re living together!

 It will help if you keep the lines of communication open, sharing how you feel and aiming to understand those who might be in a very different place to you.
 Organise regular house meetings to check in with each other, and be open and honest.
 Setting house rules that you all agree on will help to avoid potential issues with mismatched expectations about things like cleaning, or having friends to stay over.

-Challenge negative thoughts.
 If you find yourself worrying a lot, or think you might be behaving in a way that’s more extreme than necessary – for instance, cleaning excessively or staying in all the time – weigh up the risks with a realistic head on.
 Could your fears be irrational, or out of perspective?
 Are the dangers real, or are you avoiding activities and places unnecessarily?

 Doing more than the rules or guidelines require, or worrying all the time, can sometimes be a sign that anxiety has become a problem.
 If this is the case, it could be worth exploring online CBT – there’s no wait, and you don’t need to travel anywhere to get it.
 Find out whether treatment is available where you are.